codestag/stagtools/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulenrability or security related issues at the below email address - support@codestag.com
+You can report a vulnerability or security related issues at the below email address - support@codestag.com